Make strategic direction decisions

 - Discussing opportunities for expanding and adapting local and/or regional projects.

-- Creating a shared repertoire of best practices/resources for planning and implementing projects related to shared interest/priority area.
+Creating a shared repertoire of best practices/resources for planning and implementing projects related to shared interest/priority areas.

 - Developing local and/or regional strategies to move ideas, relationships and/or work forward.